Skip to main content

 What does ‘caravan park resident’ mean?

-If a caravan park has been your main home for at least 60 days in a row or you have signed a residency agreement with the park or caravan owner, you are likely a resident and have legal rights that don’t apply to holidaymakers.
+If a caravan in a caravan park has been your main home for at least 60 days in a row or you have signed a residency agreement with the park or caravan owner, you are likely a resident and have legal rights that don’t apply to holidaymakers.
 Find out more on our page about caravan parks.

 The information on this page is not for people who live in a caravan park in their own cabin or movable home that cannot be registered with VicRoads.
 These are called Part 4A dwellings and are covered by Part 4A of the Residential Tenancies Act 1997.
 If you live in this type of dwelling, you may have a site agreement with the park owner, rather than a residency agreement.
 The Consumer Affairs Victoria website has more about site agreements in residential parks and villages.
 If you are unsure what laws apply to you, seek advice.
 This page has information about getting help.

-Steps for dealing with a rent increase
+Steps for dealing with a rent or hiring charge increase

 A residency agreement that includes an end date is called a ‘fixed-term’ residency agreement.
-The term could be, for example, 6 or 12 months but may also be long-term (5 years or more).
+The term could be, for example, 6 or 12 months, but may also be long-term (5 years or more).

-If your residency agreement is for a fixed term, the rent and hiring charge cannot be increased at all during that term, unless the residency agreement includes a rent-increase clause, which says how or by how much the rent and hiring charge will be increased.
-In all cases, a notice of rent increase must still be given when any rent increase is to occur.
+If your residency agreement is for a fixed term, the rent or hiring charge cannot be increased at all during that term, unless the residency agreement includes a rent or hiring charge increase clause, which says how much it will be increased.
+Even if there is a rent or hiring charge increase clause, you must be given a notice of rent or hiring charge increase.

-If your residency agreement includes a rent-increase clause
+If your residency agreement includes a rent or hiring charge increase clause

-Even if your residency agreement does include a rent-increase clause, the rent and hiring charge still cannot be increased more often than the law allows, which is once every 12 months.
+Even if your residency agreement includes a rent or hiring charge increase clause, the rent or hiring charge cannot be increased more often than the law allows, which is once every 12 months.

-If you do not agree to a rent-increase clause before you sign
+If you do not agree to a rent or hiring charge increase clause before you sign

 Any term that does this is prohibited (banned).
-It is an offence to include a prohibited term in a residency or site agreement.
+It is an offence to include a prohibited term in a residency agreement.
 To learn more, see the page on this website about leases (rental agreements).

 If your residency agreement includes a prohibited term

-The notice of rent increase to a caravan resident must use the Consumer Affairs Victoria form: Notice of rent/hiring charge increase to resident/s of caravan park [Word].
+The park or caravan owner must use the official Consumer Affairs Victoria form: Notice of proposed rent/hiring charge increase to resident(s) of caravan park [Word].

-The notice of proposed rent increase can be given to you:
+The notice can be given to you:

 • In person (between 8 am and 6 pm)